DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- Fixed: Help image didn't work if not shown initially, and might become an icon on the first minimize.
 Now it's shown once and if necessary toggled off again.
 	- Fixed: Sticky Shift didn't get reset by the next typed key on VK layouts, leading to MULtiple SHifted characters.
 	- Made Compile_EPKL.bat stop EPKL before compiling so the .exe can be overwritten, and rerun EPKL afterwards.
+* EPKL v1.1.6: New Curl-DH standard!
+EPKL For Dummies.
+KLM key codes.
+Extend fixes.
+AltGr layouts for Es/It, and Pan-Germanic locale variants.
+	- Colemak-DH(m) (M on the home row) is now the Curl(DH) standard.
+The 2017 DH standard (K on the home row) is now named DHk in the Remap file.
+Files are updated.
+	- Added a link to the useful "EPKL For Dummies!" guide by Torben Gundtofte-Bruun in the README.
+Also some images and text updates, and a new README for the Files.
+	- Like VK codes, SC### scan codes in layouts & Extend can be replaced by the KLM Co or QW codes found in the Remap file.
+These are more intuitive and user friendly.
+		- For VK entries, vc### is a synonym for the QW### KLM code.
+I felt that it makes sense to distinguish between SC and VK this way.
+	- Fixed: Shift+Spc didn't send a shifted space, which should scroll up in most browser windows.
+Now, Spc is sent Blind.
+	- Fixed: The first Tap-or-Mod Extend key press didn't take if within the ToM timer term.
+An initializing call to setExtendInfo() solved the problem.
+	- Fixed: Extend mods such as `{Ext+S} = Shift` pressed quickly w/ ToM Ext often led to stuck mods.
+Now they're only depressed/released for each Extended key press.
+	- Replaced some Loop Parse commands with more modern For loops, and made pklIniSect() return a row array for For loops.
+Let pklIniCSVs() take a specified separator.
+	- Added EsAlt and ItAlt for users who prefer AltGr to DKs.
+Es/It have áéíóú/àèìòù on AltGr+aoeiu, and some tweaks to fit in other symbols.
+Es_ANS has ñ on AltGr+n.
+	- Made the German and Scandinavian (De, DkNo & FiSe) Pan-Germanic, with easier access to each others' letters (De has ÆØÅ on AltGr+AOU; DkNo has ÄÖÜ etc).
+	- Tweaked a few AltGr mappings in the Vi and Hu laoyuts to better take care of lost symbol mappings.
+	- Added a setting that makes HIG delete its temporary files dir after generation.
+The options are 0=no, 1=paperbin, 2=delete.
+	- Local icons for Ru, Bg etc weren't working if there was an icons_OnOff entry in the LayStack.
+Now, local on/off icons take precedence.
+	- Help Image Generator reworked.
+It can now take non-numeric entries.
+For DKs, it marks strings as ellipses and prefix syntax as for instance '·¶·'.
+	- Currency dead key reworked.
+Several symbols added, most duplicates removed.
+	- Fixed: Help images didn't always show on rapid dead key activation.
+Added a help image refresh (if the image is active) whenever a DK is activated.
+	- Tip: Help images can be shown on other monitors using an extended workspace, by adjusting the margins to negative values.
+See the Settings file.

 TODO: